 Step 4: Once you have added all of the recipes you want to include in the e-book onto the Planner, click Export.

 Step 5: A dialogue will pop up.
-Since you want to include recipes only, de-select both "Plan" and "List".
-(It is up to you whether you want to include Notes, Nutrition and/or a cover page.)
+Since you want to include recipes only, de-select "Plan" (It is up to you whether you want to include List, Notes, Nutrition and/or a cover page and brief.)

-Step 6: Click Export to download your book of recipes as a PDF to your computer, or enter in your client's email address and click Email to send the PDF directly to their inbox.
+Step 6: Click Start Export to download your book of recipes as a PDF to your computer, or click the Email tab, enter in your client's email address and click Start Export - Email to send the PDF directly to their inbox.